 General

-• All new digital services and the data they collect and hold must be conformant1, and in some cases compliant2, with Ministry of Health published HISO standards, roadmaps and architecture guidelines and integrate with Ministry of Health mandated national digital services (such as the National Health Index).
+• All new digital services and the data they collect and hold must conform with our published HISO standards, roadmaps and architecture guidelines, use standard digital resources such as SNOMED CT and the national terminology serviceand integrate with the mandated national digital services listed in the Digital Services Hub, such as the National Health Index (NHI).

-• Digital services should be integrated to support a consistent, and where possible seamless, user experience and avoid unnecessary duplication of data and functions.
-Application Programming Interfaces should be used where possible to support integration with and by others.
+• Digital services should be integrated to support a consistent and seamless user experience and avoid unnecessary duplication of data and functions.
+Application programming interfaces (APIs) should be used where possible to support integration with and by others.

 • Digital services and supporting infrastructure must be maintained and regularly upgraded to stay within agreed supplier support thresholds as a minimum.